Understanding your Frame.io Team

 Users can be invited to the Starburst Team as Team Members and they will have access to all 4 projects on this Team.

-You may also be working with a Collaborator who will only be working on one of these projects, you can add that user to the project as a Collaborator.
+You may also be working with a client who will only be working on one of these projects.
+You can add that user to the project as a Collaborator.

 The same Collaborator can be invited to all projects individually but they will have limited permissions.

-Team Members are users that are invited to join your team.
-They will have access to all the projects for your team, except ones that have been specifically marked as Private
+Team Members are users that are invited to join your overall account.
+They will have access to all the projects within your teams, except ones that have been specifically marked as Private.

 They can create new projects and can invite collaborators to projects on your team.

-These users would be your internal team, or users who will always be working on your team's projects.
+These users would be your internal team, or users who will always be working on your team's projects and assist in your team's organization.
 They are typically your trusted work colleagues.

 Collaborators are users you invite to a specific project(s) on your Team.
 They will not have access to, or have any visibility into other projects on your team unless you add them to other projects.